The Hybrid transformer explained

 - Type: Combined current and voltage transformer

-- Core Concept: Uses a combination of Guanella (current), Ruthroff (voltage), and Autotransformer (voltage step-up/down) principles to optimize signal integrity.
+- Core Concept: Combines Guanella (current), Ruthroff (voltage), and Autotransformer principles

 - Common Ratios: 1:1, 4:1, 9:1

-- Best For: Broadband RF applications, antenna baluns, impedance matching, and power distribution networks.
+- Best For: Broadband RF, antenna baluns, power distribution

 How the Hybrid Transformer Works

-- The Autotransformer component enables direct voltage step-up or step-down, improving transformation efficiency.
+- Autotransformer component: Allows direct voltage step-up or step-down

-- Unlike pure current or voltage transformers, hybrid designs balance all aspects, making them versatile for RF applications.
+- Unlike pure current or voltage devices, hybrids balance all aspects for versatility

 Common Hybrid Transformer Types